PhilipGriffith/AHPy/README.md

 0.0372
 ```

-### A Note on Weights

-In many instances, the sum of the local or target weights of a Compare object will not equal 1.0 *exactly*.
-This is due to rounding.
-If it's critical that the sum of the weights equals 1.0, rather than 1.0001, it's recommended to simply divide the weights by their cumulative sum.

 ## Development and Testing

-To set up a development environment and run the tests, use the following commands:
+To set up a development environment and run the included tests, use the following commands:

 ```
 virtualenv .venv